supabase/supabase/docker/supabase-traefik/README.md

 ## getting started
-traefik is a proxy that gets its configuration from the docker-compose labels.
+traefik is a proxy that gets it's configuration from the docker-compose labels.

 the labels needed for supabase are already provided in the docker-compose.yml.